VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](diagramArcade.png)

-Figure x: A picture showing the retro arcade console with labeled components.
+Figure 7: A picture showing the retro arcade console with labeled components.

 ## Components Used
  - Buzzer